aaronkaka/commonjs-react-components/README.md

 A simple proof-of-concept inspired by http://simonsmith.io/writing-react-components-as-commonjs-modules/

-Beyond creating React components, however, this POC is meant to abstract away the implementation of the component so that it can be consumed without knowledge of a specific library.
+Beyond creating React components, however, this POC is meant to abstract away the component's implementation without leakage so that it can be consumed without knowledge of a specific library.
 Interaction with, and between, instances of the component is accomplished purely by means of vanilla JavaScript DOM eventing.

 Styled using the ubiquitous Bootstrap v3 for mobile-first responsiveness.